se-for-sci/se-for-sci.github.io/content/week5/typing.md

 ### Verifying a Protocol

-Notice the main difference between a Protocol and an ABC is that you are required to inherit from the ABC (subtyping), which the Protocol simply requires the structure of the class to look like a subtype of the Protocol.
-You _can_ explicitly inherit from the Protocol if you want to, but there's much much reason to - a better trick that doesn't require the Protocol to be present at runtime is this:
+Notice the main difference between a Protocol and an ABC is that you are required to inherit from the ABC (subtyping), while the Protocol simply requires the structure of the class to look like a subtype of the Protocol.
+You _can_ explicitly inherit from the Protocol if you want to, but there's not much reason to - a better method that doesn't require the Protocol to be present at runtime
+is:

 ```python
 class MyDoesSomething: